antonhornquist/Grrr-sc/README.md

 ## Description

 Grrr-sc provides high level UI abstractions for grid based controllers such as [monome](http://monome.org) 40h, 64, 128 and 256 devices.
-In Grrr grid controller UIs are built the same way SuperCollider GUIs are built.

-Widgets, ie. buttons and toggles, can be placed on controllers.
-Widgets may be placed in containers.
-Containers may be nested for building paged UIs and modes.
+Widgets, ie. buttons and toggles, are placed on controllers.
+Widgets can be nested in containers which allows for modes and paging.
+Grrr reuses principles of the standard SuperCollider GUI class library.

-Widgets can be nested in containers which allows for widgets to be handled in different pages.

-Grrr reuses principles of the standard SuperCollider GUI class library (see link::Guides/GUI-Introduction::).

 ## Usage